FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 R10

 The command \maketitle adds title, authors name and date to the output file.
 Of these only the date is optional.
-If date command is specified, then the given date is used else today's date is used.
+The date command can be called with an optional parameter.
+If the optional parameter is not provided, the date of compilation of the LaTeX document is used.
+The parameter, if specified is used to override this value.

 ..
 L11